ConsciousGroupMind/SKYNET-800---Collective-Intelligence-Forecasting-System/README.md

 ### Status

-Working on IDs 203 and 209 with residual error under about 30 minutes on 500 to 1000 minute horizons.
-Will be revisited once more sig-non-zero edge signals are collected.
-If the sign rule holds across several IDs, it can be promoted from empirical to structural and applied elsewhere in the pipeline.
+Working on pure-edge signals (sig equal to zero) with residual error under about 30 minutes on 500-plus minute horizons.
+The non-zero signature branch is kept as an honest estimate and will be refined once more samples are available.
+No sign manipulation is applied — the formula returns the natural sign of each component, so any residual error remains visible for diagnosis rather than being hidden behind empirical adjustments.

 ### Second World Force Calculation for ID 12